Why is an ocean pond needed?

 How to create ‘Ocean Water’ from Synthetic Sea Salt

 If the package doesn’t give mixing directions you will be safe using this ratio: Mix eight tablespoons (1/2 cup) of Marine Salt to a Gallon (4 Litres) of dechlorinated water.
 This equates to roughly 2 tablespoon per Quart/Litre.

-This solution can keep for up to a week.
 Once mixed, the solutions should be permitted to sit for 12-24 hours prior to serving to ensure the ocean crystals have dissolved.
 Make sure that you shake the solution if it has been left to stand thus to dissolve any undissolved salt crystals.